vladodyanov/Mastering-PostgreSQL/README.md

 - GROUP BY allows using aggregate functions.
 - COUNT(DISTINCT()) for group count.
 - COUNT(*) for row count.
-Aggregate Functions: AVG, MIN, MAX, COUNT, SUM.
+- Aggregate Functions: AVG, MIN, MAX, COUNT, SUM.
-HAVING for additional filtering using aggregate functions.
+- HAVING for additional filtering using aggregate functions.
-CASE Statements
+- CASE Statements
-Simple Case for comparing one value. sql
+Simple Case for comparing one value.
-Copy code
 SELECT column_name,
     CASE grade
         WHEN 'A' THEN 'Excellent'